TheDomCraft/AudioSphere/README.md

 Suggestions, bug reports, and pull requests are welcome, especially for:

-- Better audio resampling or broader format support
+- Better error messages and diagnostics.
-- Additional metadata fields or tagging systems
+- Extended metadata fields or additional chunks.
-- Improved error handling and diagnostics
+- Optional integrity checks (MAC, checksums).
-- Optional integrity checks or more robust format validation
+- Porting ASPH v4 tooling to other languages.

-Please open an issue describing what you’d like to change or add.
+If you plan bigger changes to the format, please reference the [ASPH v4 Specification](docs/specs.md) and propose a version bump or extension strategy.

 ---

 ## License

-This project is provided as‑is, for experimentation and learning.
+This project is released under the [MIT License](LICENSE).
-You are responsible for ensuring that any audio you process and distribute complies with the applicable licenses and rights.
+You are responsible for ensuring that any audio content you process and distribute complies with the applicable rights and licenses.